Note: This is one of a series of 8 workshops called Foundations For Connecting With God. (Click here to see the full series overview)

 - Everything is optional: to promote a sense of safety all exercises are optional and voluntary.

-- Respect confidentiality: unless someone is in danger of harm we ask group members to hold personal sharing by others confidential.
+- Respect confidentiality: unless someone is in danger of harm, or you have been given permission by the person to share, we ask group members to keep personal sharing by others confidential.

-- Lean in lean out: If you tend to talk a lot, try to hold space for those who are more quiet, and if you tend to be more quiet you may try to share a little more.
+- Lean in lean out: If you tend to talk a lot, try to hold space for those who are more quiet, and if you tend to be more quiet you may try to lean in and share a little more.
+Try if possible to listen to your gut sense about what the Holy Spirit may is encouraging you to share or keep within your own heart.

 - Please be caring: People tend to do really well with this one.